wenkong/hello-world/README.md

 # hello-world
 This is a practice for Wen only.
-Do not spend time in making comments there because they won't be addressed.
+Do not spend time in making comments here because they won't be addressed.